tob-90/telerising-status-checker/README.md

 - Identifies status indicators using regex patterns
 - Monitors the status of integrated providers
 - Returns a JSON response indicating the health status
+- Returns HTTP status code 200 when the service is healthy and 500 when it is unhealthy

 ## Installation
 ### Requirements